Israel-Hamas captive release expected on Monday before Egypt summit

 - list 3 of 3Three Qatari officials killed in car crash in Egypt’s Sharm el-Sheikh

-As in previous exchanges during the two-year war, the captives will first be handed over to the Red Cross, which will transport them to an Israeli military base inside Gaza for initial medical checks before they proceed to Israel to reunite with their families.
+As in previous exchanges during Israel’s two-year war on Gaza, the captives will first be handed over to the Red Cross, which will transport them to an Israeli military base inside Gaza for initial medical checks before they proceed to Israel to reunite with their families.

+A Hamas source told Al Jazeera Arabic that the captives have been moved to three locations in the enclave ahead of their transfer to Red Cross officials.

-Once that process is complete, Israel will begin releasing Palestinian prisoners, Bedrosian said.
-They will be freed “once Israel has confirmation that all of our hostages set to be released tomorrow are across the border into Israel”, she added.
+Once Israel has confirmed all its captives are inside Israeli territory, it will begin releasing Palestinian prisoners, Bedrosian said.

 Under the terms of the ceasefire, Israel is to release about 2,000 Palestinians it holds in detention, many without charge.
 The prisoners include 250 Palestinians serving life sentences.
 Imprisoned Palestinian leader Marwan Barghouti, whose release Palestinians have long sought, will not be among them, Israel has said.

 Some detainees will be released in the occupied West Bank, where relatives have been instructed by Israel not to hold celebrations or speak to the media.

-Israel is also preparing to receive the bodies of 28 captives confirmed to have died in captivity, Bedrosian said.
+Israel is also preparing to receive the bodies of 28 captives confirmed to have died in captivity, according to Bedrosian.

+Speaking in a televised address on Sunday evening, Israeli Prime Minister Benjamin Netanyahu said he hoped the captives’ release would be a moment of unity for the country, despite controversy over his handling of the war.

+“This is an emotional evening … because tomorrow, our children will return to our borders,” said Netanyahu, quoting a biblical verse.
+“Tomorrow is the beginning of a new path – a path of rebuilding, a path of healing and, I hope, a path of united hearts.”

 ‘Trump’s show’

-The planned exchange comes three days after Israel’s government approved the first phase of a deal aimed at ending the war in Gaza – and just as United States President Donald Trump, who spearheaded the agreement, is to visit Israel before a summit in Egypt.
+The planned exchange comes three days after Israel’s government approved the first phase of a deal aimed at ending the war in Gaza, and just as United States President Donald Trump, who spearheaded the agreement, visits Israel before a summit in Egypt.

+Trump left for Israel from the Joint Base Andrews near Washington on Sunday afternoon, with Secretary of State Marco Rubio, Secretary of Defense Pete Hegseth and CIA chief John Ratcliffe accompanying him on Air Force One.

+“This is going to be a very special time,” said Trump on Sunday afternoon before boarding the flight.
+“Everybody’s cheering.”

-“It is Trump’s show,” Al Jazeera’s correspondent Nour Odeh said from Amman, Jordan, because the network is banned from Israel.
-“He will be arriving in Israel, meeting with the families of captives, addressing the Knesset and then going to Egypt’s Sharm el-Sheikh, where he has summoned the leaders of more than 20 countries.”
+Al Jazeera’s correspondent Nour Odeh, reporting from Amman, Jordan, because the network is banned in Israel, said: “It is Trump’s show.”

+“He will be arriving in Israel, meeting with the families of captives, addressing the Knesset, and then going to Egypt’s Sharm el-Sheikh, where he has summoned the leaders of more than 20 countries.”

-As part of the Trump-led agreement, Israeli forces have withdrawn from parts of Gaza, including Gaza City and other northern areas, although they still control more than half of its territory.
+As part of the Trump-led ceasefire agreement, Israeli forces have withdrawn from parts of Gaza, including Gaza City and other northern areas, although they still control more than half of its territory.

-Palestinians returning to combat zones that they were displaced from have found widespread devastation – “wastelands” where their neighbourhoods once stood, Al Jazeera’s Ibrahim al-Khalili reported from Gaza City.
+Palestinians returning to the combat zones they were displaced from have found widespread devastation, or “wastelands” where their neighbourhoods once stood, Al Jazeera’s Ibrahim al-Khalili reported from Gaza City.

-Humanitarian aid has begun to trickle into the enclave as part of the ceasefire with dozens of trucks arriving on Sunday.
-But distribution remains slow for a population that has endured months of extreme deprivation, said Al Jazeera correspondent Hind Khoudary.
+Humanitarian aid has begun to trickle into the enclave as part of the ceasefire, with dozens of trucks arriving on Sunday.
+But distribution remains slow for a population that has endured months of extreme deprivation, said Al Jazeera’s Hind Khoudary.

-“People are not waiting only for food but also for tents, mobile shelters, solar panels and desperately needed medical equipment and medicines – items largely unavailable for the past two years,” Khoudary reported from Deir el-Balah in central Gaza.
-“Most people have lost their savings, have no access to bank accounts and are completely dependent on humanitarian aid to survive.”
+“People are not waiting only for food, but also for tents, mobile shelters, solar panels and desperately-needed medical equipment and medicines – items largely unavailable for the past two years,” Khoudary said from Deir el-Balah in central Gaza.
+“Most people have lost their savings, have no access to bank accounts, and are completely dependent on humanitarian aid to survive.”

 Leaders to convene in Egypt